imakebank2/ShortBot/README.md

 Made for fun with no expectations.
 Anyone can contribute :)

-Also, I wrote this in Go because its syntax is similar to Python but is way more computationally efficient, so in the 0.01% chance that this bot is externally hosted you can *maybe* save ~$1 a month?
-Performance is absolutely critical.

 ## How to run the bot/contribute
 Software: [Go](https://go.dev/) and [Git](https://git-scm.com/)
 1. Clone the repository (fork it if you want to contribute).